PhoenixakaFefe/PhoenixakaFefe/README.md

 - My Learning Process:
 - October 2024 - Began process of learning computer science / web development and other related skills.
 - 10.8.2024 - Finished HTML and CSS course on Khan Academy
 - 10.9.2024 - Installed GitHub; IBM Course (Git and GitHub Basics); learned how to create a new repository, add a new file, edit a file, upload a file, and commit your changes.
+Learned how to create and merge branches.
+Finished module 1 of IBM Course.
+- 10.12.2024 - Began Harvard CS 50 Computer Science Course (Lecture 0 complete).
+Learned Scratch.

 <!---
 PhoenixakaFefe/PhoenixakaFefe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.